All Children at Petham Primary School are required to wear uniform and to look smart.

-Initially homework tends to be reading and spellings moving through times tables and KIRFs and finding things out, to more formal tasks as your child progresses through the school.
+Initially homework tends to be reading and spellings moving through times tables and finding things out, to more formal tasks as your child progresses through the school.
 Teachers will send homework timetables home at the beginning of each term letting you know what to expect.

 The most important thing you can do to support your child at school is to spend time talking to them.

 At Petham Primary School we see education very much as a partnership between home and school.
 We therefore welcome any comments or suggestions from our parents regarding any aspect of school life.

 We have a home / school agreement that outlines in broad terms the expectations and responsibilities of parents, children and the school.

 We are concerned to know that our children are safe at all times.
 Therefore if your child is absent from school we would ask you to contact the school as soon as possible.
 On your child’s return we ask that you send us a written note confirming the reason for absence.
 Should you need to collect your child during school time please let us know beforehand.